AEminium/AeminiumBenchmarks/README.txt

 with population size of 100, 100 generations, a probability of mutation and recombination of 20% and elitism of the 10 best individuals.

+NQueens: Calculates the number of solutions of the NQueens problem, for boards between 8 and 15 squares of side.

 Running Benchmark Suite
 ==============================================================================